Common Name: red cedar

 Spread: 4.00 to 6.00 feet

 Sun: Full sun

 Suggested Use: Hedge

 Other: Winter Interest

 Tolerate: Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Black Walnut, Air Pollution

-This eastern red cedar cultivar is a broad, slow-growing, evergreen shrub with a compact, wide-spreading habit which typically grows up to 3' tall (infrequently larger) and to 6' wide.
+'Grey Owl' is a broad, slow-growing cultivar with a compact, wide-spreading habit which typically grows up to 3' tall (infrequently larger) and to 6' wide.
 Features scale-like, silver gray foliage.
 A female form which produces profuse, glaucous, berry-like cones which are attractive to birds.
 This plant may be a hybrid, but it is usually listed for sale as a cultivar of Juniperus virginiana.

 No serious insect or disease problems.
 Cedar apple rust is a common problem for many different junipers, but this cultivar has good resistance.
 Susceptible to twig blight and scale.
 Watch for bagworms.
 Mites may occur.